alexbluo/hackthenest-v2/README.md

 ## Overview

-This April, Hack the Nest invites 250 young developers on the east coast to a 36-hour hackathon in the heart of Maryland.
+This September, Hack the Nest invites 300 young developers on the east coast to a 36-hour hackathon in the heart of Maryland.
 Our team has been working tirelessly alongside our administration to pack our schedule to the brim with educational workshops, exciting side events,